jalberz/Sokal/README.md

-# Sokal: Postmoder Text Generator
+# Sokal: Postmodern Text Generator
 Lab 1 for CMSC 22311

 A fill-text generator for Postmodern Text from the magazine Postmodern Culture.